hawadoh/personal-website/content/research/urss/n-epr-test.md

 ## do-rE-MI ♫

 For brevity we write $\rho = \rho_{AB}$ throughout.
-In particular, we will show how the same matching-outcomes protocol extends in three settings of increasing generality and difficulty:
+When extending the single-pair protocol to $n$ pairs, it is helpful to think about the problem in terms of increasing generality:

 1. **Easy (i.i.d. pairs).**